|This is an old story of that Wenabozho, the one white

 play a trick with you.
 I'll play my part of it."

-And this raccoon said, "I can not get next to these lobsters.
+And this raccoon said, "I can not get next to these crayfish.
 I

 have to go and get some rotten wood."